datamill-co/target-snowflake/README.md

 - [Snowflake SQL Identifiers](https://docs.snowflake.net/manuals/sql-reference/identifiers-syntax.html):
-  - Although Snowflake supports quoted identifiers to have non-alphanumeric values, `target-snowflake` limits identifiers to lowercase alphanumerics, and underscores
+  - Although Snowflake supports quoted identifiers to have non-alphanumeric values, `target-snowflake` limits identifiers to uppercase alphanumerics, and underscores
   - This is done to make querability/useability in Snowflake simpler, so as to not require users to _have_ to use sometimes cumbersome quotes to query their data
 - Requires a [JSON Schema](https://json-schema.org/) for every stream.